What is Digital Motion X-Ray® (DMX)?

 - Allow attorneys to take control of their depositions, arbitrations, and courtroom presentations by providing evidence of soft tissue injury that could never be seen before.
 It also helps prevent 80 percent of an attorney’s practice potential from going out the door.

 If you are a patient suffering from an injury, a doctor who needs to diagnose an injury, or an attorney who needs to prove an injury, a DMX test may be right for you.
-Digital Motion X-Ray® (DMX) can diagnose whiplash, soft tissue injury, and ligament damage at Allied Health Group in as little as 15 minutes.
-Contact Allied Health Group to schedule a diagnostic test.
+Digital Motion X-Ray® (DMX) can diagnose whiplash, soft tissue injury, and ligament damage at Central Illinois Spine in as little as 15 minutes.
+Contact Central Illinois Spine to schedule a diagnostic test.